-The principles contained in the recommendation have been brought to the attention of public authorities in 17 out of 23 member states which answered the questionnaire.
-The principles have usually been communicated on government web pages and during conferences, sometimes by special delivery, similar targeted communica-
+The principles contained in the recommendation have been brought to the attention of public authorities in 17 out of 23 member states which answered the questionnaire.34 The principles have usually been communicated on government web pages and during conferences, sometimes by special delivery, similar targeted communica-

-- 32. Namely French Community of Belgium, Czech Republic, Finland, France, Italy, Norway, Slovenia.
-Switzerland. - 33.
-Including Albania, Armenia, French Community of Belgium, Croatia, Czech Republic, Finland, Germany, Italy, Lithuania (foreseen), Norway, Poland, Slovenia, Sweden, Switzerland, Turkey. - 34.
-Notably in Albania, Bulgaria, Croatia, Czech Republic, Finland, France, Germany, Italy, Latvia, Malta, Norway, Poland, Portugal, Slovenia, Sweden, Turkey, Ukraine.
+Republic, Finland, France, Germany, Italy, Latvia, Malta, Norway, Poland, Portugal, Slovenia, Sweden, Turkey, Ukraine. tion or other means and, in certain cases,35 also by official gazettes.

-tion or other means and, in certain cases, also by official gazettes.
+In half of the member states36 the principles contained in the recommendation have also been brought to the attention of the professional and industrial circles concerned, mostly on government web pages, during conferences, by special delivery and similar targeted communication, by other means and, in very few cases,37 by means of official gazettes.

-In half of the member states the principles contained in the recommendation have also been brought to the attention of the professional and industrial circles concerned, mostly on government web pages, during conferences, by special delivery and similar targeted communication, by other means and, in very few cases, by means of official gazettes.
+The effectiveness of the implementation of these principles will be evaluated on a regular basis in 13 member states.38 Out of these 13 states, 939 have already established (or are planning to establish) a monitoring system, whose results will be made public.

-The effectiveness of the implementation of these principles will be evaluated on a regular basis in 13 member states.
-Out of these 13 states, 9 have already established (or are planning to establish) a monitoring system, whose results will be made public.
+Finally, the majority of the member states which replied to the questionnaire40 declare that the development of internet has influenced national legislation on digital broadcasting.

-Finally, the majority of the member states which replied to the questionnaire declare that the development of internet has influenced national legislation on digital broadcasting.
+39. French Community of Belgium, Croatia, Finland, Lithuania (foreseen), Malta, Poland, Serbia and Montenegro, Slovenia, Ukraine.

-- 35. In the case of Latvia, Norway, Ukraine. - 36.
-Namely Albania, Bulgaria, Croatia, Finland, France, Germany, Italy, Latvia, Lithuania, Norway, Poland, Portugal, Ukraine. - 37.
-Norway, Ukraine. - 38.
-French Community of Belgium, Croatia, Finland, France, Italy, Latvia, Lithuania (foreseen), Malta, Norway, Poland, Serbia and Montenegro, Slovenia, Ukraine. - 39.
-French Community of Belgium, Croatia, Finland, Lithuania (foreseen), Malta, Poland, Serbia and Montenegro, Slovenia, Ukraine. - 40.
-French Community of Belgium, Croatia, Czech Republic, Finland, France, Germany, Hungary, Italy, Lithuania, Norway, Poland, Serbia and Montenegro, Slovenia, Switzerland.
+40. French Community of Belgium, Croatia, Czech Republic, Finland, France, Germany, Hungary, Italy, Lithuania, Norway, Poland, Serbia and Montenegro, Slovenia, Switzerland.